Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 * radiansToDegrees value as exact as possible, used to convert radians to degrees
 * flt_epsilon constant with same value as FLT_EPSILON from float.h

-When defining more than 10 Dn or axes, the numbers become two-digit.
+When defining more than 10 Dn or axes by changing the variables above and recompiling, the numbers may become two-digit.
 This will currently not work correctly.

 # robotType